dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 ## Step 1: Create a configuration item in store

 First, create a configuration item in a supported configuration store.
 This can be a simple key-value item, with any key of your choice.
-For this example, we'll use the Redis configuration store component
+For this example, we'll use the Redis configuration store component.

 ### Run Redis with Docker
 ```